CFAL-NetCIL Troubleshooting Guide

 Q6: When I run CFAL or NetCIL, I get "unexpected error" messages.

-A: Check to see if other workstations are experiencing the same or similar problems.
+A: If you’re running NetCIL Online, contact customer support, and we’ll correct the issue for you.
+If you’re running on your own local network, check to see if other workstations are experiencing the same or similar problems.
 If so, your file server probably needs to be repaired.
 To do so, ask all users to exit CFAL and NetCIL applications.
-Run NetCIL, and select File...View Connections.
+Run NetCIL Manager, and select File...View Connections.
 You should receive a message that no one else is connected.
 All users must exit before you can proceed.
-Once all connections are closed, select File...Compact & Repair Database.
-If you’re running Office 2007 or Office 2010, open the folder where your file server is located, and then open the file server directly.
+If connections are still present, then someone may have a “hung” process; in that case ask everyone to reboot their workstations.
+Once all connections are closed, run NetCIL Client, then select the NetCIL ribbon, and then “Compact & Repair File Server” as shown below.
+You can also open the folder where your file server is located, and then open the file server directly.
 You should see an option to compact and repair the file server.
 If not, please contact ed2c customer support to have your file server upgraded.
 In any event, the compact and repair process should only take a minute or so.
 Note that running this procedure on a weekly basis is highly recommended.
 Doing so will optimize performance and help to minimize the probability that errors will be encountered.
 NetCIL Online systems perform an automatic compact and repair process on a daily basis.

-If only your workstation is experiencing problems, try a re-installation of CFAL or NetCIL as required.
+If only your workstation is experiencing problems, try selecting the “Compact and Repair Client” option as shown above.

 Q7: My report totals don't match the values that I expect to see.